 The national flood forecasting system already includes national hydro-met data from several institutions in the region and flood forecast for two cities (Artigas and Durazno).
 Contact persons: Jan Talsma and Patricia Trambauer

 - Implementation of Navy’s Operational Coastal Forecasting System to Guanabara Bay (Brazil)

-In this project tools for robust decision support in the field of flow forecasting and reservoir management were developed, where flood prevention and of hydropower benefits objectives are optimized on a real time basis.
-A forecasting system and a hydrological database was set up in Delft-FEWS Contact person: Jan Talsma
+In this project tools for robust decision support in the field of flow forecasting and reservoir management were developed, where flood prevention and hydropower benefits objectives are optimized on a real time basis.
+A forecasting system and a hydrological database was set up in Delft-FEWS.
+Contact person: Jan Talsma

 - First Delft- FEWS user days in Latin America (LAC)